EyramSeneadza/Path/README.md

 ## WTF?

-Trigger is a lightweight front-end SASS that uses [Grunt](http://gruntjs.com/) to automatically combine and minify all of your JavaScript, optimise your images, and run SASS.
-Trigger comes with [Bourbon](http://bourbon.io/) and [Bourbon Neat](http://neat.bourbon.io/) installed.
+Path is a lightweight front-end SASS that uses [Grunt](http://gruntjs.com/) to automatically combine and minify all of your JavaScript, optimise your images, and run SASS.
+Path comes with [Bourbon](http://bourbon.io/) and [Bourbon Neat](http://neat.bourbon.io/) installed.

 ## Installation

-Trigger relies heavily on Grunt for a [number of things](#gruntjs).
+Path relies heavily on Grunt for a [number of things](#gruntjs).
 If you haven't used Grunt before, check out the [get started guide](http://gruntjs.com/getting-started).

-To install the needed packages, please open Trigger in terminal and type `npm install`.
-Then running `grunt` in terminal will run [Trigger's defaults plugins](#gruntjs).
+To install the needed packages, please open Path in terminal and type `npm install`.
+Then running `grunt` in terminal will run [Path's defaults plugins](#gruntjs).
 To optimize your images, run `grunt img` in terminal.